SEO Isn’t Dead, But Your Strategy Might Be.

 Don’t Forget to Build Outside of Search

-• Value-driven lead magnets that can kickstart a variety of email marketing tactics
+Value-driven lead magnets can still be effective and can kickstart a variety of email marketing tactics

-• Engaging social content that starts conversations, not just broadcasts links
+Engaging social content that starts conversations, not just broadcasts links.
+And don’t forget to engage in comments and DMs!

 Fortunately, if you’re already one of our clients, we do this stuff every day.